validatedpatterns/agof/README.md

 ## Entry Points

 This is a framework for building Validated Patterns that use Ansible Automation Platform (AAP) as their underlying GitOps engine.
-To that end, the framework has three deployment models (in increasing level of complexity):
+To that end, the framework has these deployment models (in increasing level of complexity):

 ### "API" Install (aka "Bare")